frusal/frusal-cli/README.md

 # CLI script to manage frusal.com workspace access library

+Provides statically typed access to the data and schema at frusal.com workspace.

 🚧 *The project is in development and is not available for general public yet.*

-Provides statically typed access to the data and schema at frusal.com workspace.
+*Facilitates usage of [browser][br], [node][no] or [flexible][fl] frusal libraries.
+Follow one of those links to see some code examples, or see the tutorials listed below.*

 ## Overview